EnterpriseDB/tpa/docs/index.md

 ### Incremental changes

-TPAexec is carefully designed so that the provisioning, deployment, and testing stages are idempotent.
+TPAexec is carefully designed so that provisioning, deployment, and testing are idempotent.
 You can run through them, make a change to config.yml, and run through the process again to deploy the change.
 If nothing has changed in the configuration or on the instances, then rerunning the entire process will not change anything either.

 ### Extensible through Ansible

-TPAexec supports a variety of configuration options, so you can do a lot just by editing config.yml and re-running the provision/deploy/test cycle.
+TPAexec supports a variety of configuration options, so you can do a lot just by editing config.yml and re-running provision/deploy/test.
 Should you need to go beyond what is already implemented, you can write [hook scripts](tpaexec-hooks.md) to extend the deployment process.

 This mechanism places the full range of Ansible functionality at your disposal during every stage of the deployment.
 For example, any tasks in `hooks/pre-deploy.yml` will be executed before the main deployment;
-and there are also post-deploy and many other hooks.
+and there are also `post-deploy` and many other hooks.

 ### Cluster management